 - Control RGB lighting: Customize the single “G” logo with Lightsync RGB.

-The mouse also features onboard memory, allowing you to save your profiles directly to the device.
-This is a crucial feature for competitive players who frequently switch between different PCs at home and at tournaments.
+The mouse also features onboard memory, crucial for competitive players who save profiles directly to the device for use across different PCs at home and tournaments.

 Is the Logitech G Pro Wireless Still Worth It?